 CaroMont Heart & Vascular is first in the region to offer Arctic Front®

-CryoAblation for the treatment of recurrent symptomatic paroxysmal atrial
+CryoAblation for the treatment of recurrent symptomatic PAF.
+With two

 Omer Shedd, MD, FHRS and

-Gregory Woo, MD, FHRS, with more than 20 years of combined clinical experience, we are able
+Gregory Woo, MD, FHRS, who share more than 20 years of combined clinical experience, we are

-to provide excellent cardiology and vascular care.
-Please contact our
+able to provide excellent cardiology and vascular care.
+Please contact

 Click here to learn more about CryoAblation.